wcfrobert/wcfrobert.github.io/_posts/2023-08-22-AISC-fundamentals.markdown

     $$\theta = arctan(\frac{P_y}{P_x})$$

-2. Obtain location of ICR.
-At the correct location, equilibrium will hold (Refer to discussion on Brandt's method below).
+2. Obtain location of ICR iteratively.
+The most popular approach is Brandt's method (see below).

 3. ICR coefficient(C) can be calculated via moment equilibrium